LStranc/NotBattleship/README.md

 4. Act

 They will be able to change the view of their map by typeing in the right corresponding number.
-If the player chooses 2 or 3 they will be able to see the location of their boats and the spots on the map their boats can see.
-(Choice 4 is not a map and is described seperately bellow.)
-The player will have the option to display their boats direction they are facing or their healths.
+#### Blind Map
+It will change the map so that it hides everyteams boats.

+#### Direction Map
+The map will show that players boats, the spots on the map their boats have view of, and the direction of all of those boats.

+#### Health Map
+The map will show that players boats, the spots on the map their boats have view of, and remaining health of all of those boats.

+#### Understanding Map Symbols
 A boat will be recongnized on the map with three characters paired together.

-The first character will either be an arrow representing the boats dirrection or a number representing the boats health.
+The __first character__ will either be an arrow representing the boats dirrection or a number representing the boats health.
 This will depend on the mode the map is in.

-The second character will be an individual letter, representing the type of boat it is.
+The __second character__ will be an individual letter, representing the first letter of the type of boat it is.

-The last character will be a number representing which team the boat is on.
+The __last character__ will be a number representing which team the boat is on.

 For example, **5A1** represents an Aircraft Carrier that has 5 health and is on team 1.

 The player can move freely from one map to another but once they choose to Act (choice 4) they must continue with their turn.

 ### Act